tektronix/python-package-ci-cd/actions/create-unique-testpypi-version/readme.md

 This action is used in the [package-testpypi.yml](../../workflows/package-testpypi.md) reusable workflow.

+> [!IMPORTANT]
+> This action requires that the `pyproject.toml` file exists in the current working directory.

 ## Inputs

 | Input variable | Necessity | Description                                             | Default |